Davatar98/Report-iTT/README.md

 <h1> ReportITT Documentation </h1>
 This details the documentation for the website reporting system.
 This ReadMe documents the design and implementation of ReportITT, a crowdsourcing tool for reporting faults to local utility companies.
-If interested, please see the SRS and SDD documentation in the docs.
+If interested, please email me for more documentation.